Answers to Your Questions About Bikes Onboard

 (trains 65, 66, 67 only)

-Carry-On: Bicycle are stored in designated bike racks/areas inside passenger coaches.
+Carry-On: Bicycle are stored in designated bike racks/areas inside Coach passenger cars.

 East Capitol Corridor